kilpkonn/msc-thesis/main.typ

     align: (x, _) => if x == 4 { right } else { horizon },
     inset: 5pt,
     table.header[*Algorithm*][*Holes filled*][*Syntactic matches*][*Terms per hole*][*Avg time*],
-[v1, $"depth"=1$], [26%], [4%], [5.8], [4900ms],
+[#ver(1), $"depth"=1$], [26%], [4%], [5.8], [4900ms],
-[v2, $"depth"=3$], [46%], [6%], [17.2], [90ms],
+[#ver(2), $"depth"=3$], [46%], [6%], [17.2], [90ms],
 //[v3, $"depth"=2$], [75%], [11%], [20.0], [49ms],
-[v3, $"depth"=3$], [76%], [11%], [21.5], [79ms],
+[#ver(3), $"depth"=3$], [76%], [11%], [21.5], [79ms],
   ),
   caption: [
     Comparison of algorithm iterations.
-    V1 performs the worst in every metric, especially execution time.
+    #ver(1) performs the worst in every metric, especially execution time.
-    V2 runs slightly slower than V3, but fills significantly fewer holes.
+    #ver(2) runs slightly slower than #ver(3), and fills significantly fewer holes.
     // V3 with depth 2 outperforms V2 with depth 3 by filling more holes in half the time.
   ]
 ) <tbl-versions-comparison>

-In addition to average time of the algorithm we care that the latency for the response is sufficiently low.
+In addition to average execution time, we care about low latency of suggestions.
-We choose 100ms as a latency threshold which is a recommended latency threshold for web applications by @usability-engineering.
+We choose 100ms as a latency threshold, which we believe is low enough for responsive autocompletion.
-According to @typing-latency, mean latency of writing digraphs while programming is around 170ms.
+This is a recommended latency threshold for web applications (@usability-engineering), and mean latency of writing digraphs while programming is around 170ms (@typing-latency).
-Because of that we believe that the latency of 100ms is also sufficient for IDE.
 We will use our algorithm with depth of 2 as this seems to be the optimal depth for autocompletion.

-We found that 87% holes can be filled faster than is 100ms.
+We found that 87% holes can be filled within 100ms.
-This is a sufficiently good result as most this shows that most of the time the algorithm is fast enough.
 In 8 of the categories, all holes could be filled in 100ms.
 The main issues arose in categories "hardware-support" and "external-ffi-bindings" in which only 6% and 16% of the holes could be filled withing 100ms threshold.
 These categories were also problematic from the other aspects, and we will discuss the issues in them in detail in @c-style-stuff.

-#todo("Try IMRAD")

 == Usability <usability>
-In this section we study cases where our algorithm works either very well or very poorly.
+In this section we study cases where our algorithm either performs very well or very poorly.
-We discuss some styles of programming, and places in program for that.
-In addition, of highlighting the programs we discuss why the algorithm behaves the way it does.
+We discuss the performance of our algorithm for different styles of programs, as well as in different context in which to perform term search.

 ==== Generics
-Although we managed to make the algorithm work decently with low amount of generics some libraries make extensive use of generics which is problematic for our algorithm.
+Although we managed to make the algorithm work decently with a low amount of generics, extensive use of generics slows it down.

-Extensive usage of generics is very common among math related crates.
-As a result the average search time for category "mathematics" is about 15 times longer than the average over all categories.
-(767ms vs 50ms).
+Crates in the category "mathematics" are highly generic, and as a result the average search time in this category is about 15 times longer than the average over all categories (767ms vs 50ms, @tbl-per-category-results).
-One example of such library is `nalgebra`#cite-footnote("Crates.io, nalgebra library", "2024-04-06", "https://crates.io/crates/nalgebra").
+One example is `nalgebra`#cite-footnote("Crates.io, nalgebra library", "2024-04-06", "https://crates.io/crates/nalgebra") crate,
-It uses generic parameters in all most all of its functions.
+which uses generic parameters in almost all of its functions.
-A typical function from `nalgebra` can be seen in @eval-nalgebra.

-Use of many generic parameters which result in a slower performance of our tool.
-This is because the amount of types in wishlist can grow very large as there will be many generic types with different trait bounds.
+The slowdown occurs because the wishlist of types grows very large, since there are many generic types with different trait bounds.

 ==== Tail expressions
-We find that tail expressions to be one of the best suited places for term search.
+We find that tail expressions are one of the best context to perform term search in.
-They are a good fit for both filling the holes but also for providing autocompletion suggestions.
-This is for the following reasons:
+They are a good fit for both filling holes but also for providing autocompletion suggestions, for the following reasons:
-1. Tail expressions usually have the expected type known.
+1. Tail expressions usually have a known type.
-  The type is either explicitly written (for example function return type) or can be inferred from the context (for example all the match arms need to have the same return type).
+  The type is either written explicitly (e.g. a function return type) or can be inferred from context (e.g. all match arms need to have the same type).
-2. Once the user starts writing the tail expression they usually have enough terms available in the context to fill the hole.
+2. Once the user starts writing the tail expression they usually have enough terms available in context to fill the hole.
-  For example, it is common to store struct fields in local variable and then combine them into struct only in the tail expression.
+  For example, it is common to store `struct` fields in local variables and then to combine them into a `struct` only in the tail expression.

-The effect is the bigger in the case of using term search for autocompletion than in case of using it to fill the holes.
+Accurate type information is essential for term search to provide good suggestions.
-In case of filling holes the user has often already done some extra effort such as specifying the type of the hole.
+When filling holes, the user has often already done some extra effort narrowing down the type of the hole.
-The accurate type information is essential for the term search to provide good suggestions and non-tail expressions often do not have it available when typing.
+// This however, is not the case for autocompletion.
+Non-tail expressions however often lack enough type information, and thus autocompletion produces no suggestions at all.

 ==== Function arguments
-We found that another very useful place for the term search algorithm is to find parameters for the function call.
+We found that letting the algorithm to search for parameters of a function call yields good results.
-This is especially true when the user is working in the "exploration mode" and is looking to find different options how to call the function.
+This is especially true when the user is working in "exploration mode" and is looking to find different ways of calling the function.
-Similarly to tail expressions function calls usually have accurate type information available for the arguments with some exceptions for generic types that are too general to provide accurate suggestions.
+Similarly to tail, expressions function calls usually have accurate type information available for the arguments with some exceptions for generic types.
-Often there are also arguments available in the context, so the term search can easily fill them in.
+Often there are also arguments of the right type available in context, so the term search can easily fill them in.

 ==== Local variables
-We found that in practice the terms search is not very useful for generating the terms for local variables.
+In practice terms search is not very useful for generating the terms for local variables.
-The main reason for that is that it is common to omit the type of the variable explicitly and let the compiler infer the type.
+Usually, a local variable is bound in a `let`-statement, and it is common to omit its type and let the compiler infer it instead.
 This however means that there is no type information available for the term search.
-Adding the type explicitly fixes the issue, but this is extra work for the user.
+Adding the type explicitly fixes the issue, but this results in non-idiomatic Rust code.
+In this regard, type inference and term search have opposite goals:
+One finds types for programs, the other finds programs for types.

 ==== Builder pattern
-As we previously discussed in @machine-learning the term search is not very effective in case the functions do not have the actions they do encoded into types.
-One of the most common examples for it is the builder pattern in Rust.
-There are usually only two methods on builder that change the return type which means the algorithm can only suggest them.
+As discussed in @machine-learning, term search struggles to suggest terms of types using the builder pattern.
-This results in suggestions like `Foo::builder().build()` which is an incomplete but valid suggestion.
+Suggestions like `Foo::builder().build()` are incomplete, but valid suggestions.
-However, from personal experience with using the tool we found that in some cases also such suggestions provide value when the user is writing code in "exploration mode".
+However, we found that in some cases such suggestions provide value when the user is writing code in "exploration mode".
-Such suggestions indicate an option of getting something of desired type and now the user has to evaluate if they want to manually call relevant methods on the builder, or they do not wish to use the builder at all.
+Such suggestions indicate an way of getting something of desired type.
+Now the user has to evaluate if they want to manually call the relevant methods on the builder, or they do not wish to use the builder at all.
-Without the term search suggestions the user may even not know that there exists a builder for the type.
+Without these suggestions, the user may even not know that a builder exists for the type.

 ==== Procedural Macros
 An interesting observation was that filling holes in the implementation of procedural macros is less useful than usually and can even cause compile errors.